pythonnet/pythonnet/README.md

 [  6.
 10. 12.]
 ```

-Information on installation, FAQ, troubleshooting, debugging, and projects using pythonnet can be found in wiki:
+Information on installation, FAQ, troubleshooting, debugging, and projects using pythonnet can be found in the Wiki:

 https://github.com/pythonnet/pythonnet/wiki